Rank-preserving geometric means of positive semi-definite matrices: Application to filtering

-This proposition shows that the Ando mean of a stream of noisy measurements $ R_\epsilon A$ of the matrix $A$, is generally the null matrix, even with arbitrarily small noises, whereas it should be close to A. On the other hand, it is indeed the case when the rank-preserving metric proposed in this paper is used.
+This proposition shows that the Ando mean of a stream of noisy measurements $ R_\epsilon A$ of the low rank matrix $A$, is generally the null matrix, even with arbitrarily small noises, whereas it should be close to $A$.
+On the other hand, it is indeed close to $A$ when the rank-preserving metric proposed in this paper is used.
 This appears to be a fundamental feature in filtering applications.